dataforgoodfr/offseason_ogre/server/README.md

 4. Interagir / tester le serveur

-- S'assurer d'avoir lancer postgresql et d'avoir créé la DB
+- make sure you have created the database
-- lancer un serveur : `yarn dev`. le serveur sera accessible sur le port 8080
+- Start the server: `yarn dev`.
+Server will be accessible on port 8080.

 ## Run app from build